(561) 630-8530

 What is a Good Faith Estimate?

-Under the No Surprises Act, healthcare providers must give self-pay patients an estimate of expected charges before a scheduled service.
+Under the No Surprises Act, self-pay patients are entitled to an estimate of expected charges before a scheduled service.
 This is called a Good Faith Estimate.
-You can request one from our office at any time, or complete the Good Faith Estimate form on our Forms page.
+You can request one from our office at any time, or download the Good Faith Estimate form.

 What payment methods do you accept?

-We accept credit cards, cash, checks, and HSA/FSA cards.
+We accept Visa, Mastercard, cash, checks, and HSA/FSA cards.
 Payment is due at the time of service.

 Telehealth